 Mobile payment apps are rushing us into a cashless, card-free, order-in-one-click, and pay-contactless universe.
-They accelerate and optimise everything: splitting bills, sending remittances, booking trips, managing expenditures.
-Fintech revamps our ways with money – digital wallets, m-commerce apps, cryptocurrency platforms, peer-to-peer payment apps, and whatnots!
+They accelerate and optimize everything: splitting bills, sending remittances, booking trips, managing expenditures.
+Fintech revamps our ways with money – mobile wallet apps, m-commerce apps, cryptocurrency platforms, peer-to-peer payment apps, and whatnots!
 One day we can wake up to a COMPLETELY BANKLESS WORLD.

 What is a peer-to-peer payment app, anyway?

 Think along the lines of Western Union (long before mobile), or PayPal.
-A peer-to-peer (aka person-to-person, P2P) payment app is a mobile app that we use to make electronic money transfers to a friend, relative, contractor, or employee.
+A peer-to-peer (aka person-to-person, P2P) mobile payment system is an application that we use to make electronic money transfers to a friend, relative, contractor, or employee.

 P2P money transfer apps have some common characteristics: